WilliamCommandeur/MySecretSanta/README.md

 ```
 Finally, you can launch the application :
 ```
-npm run dev
+npm run start
 ```

 You need to register to use the features.
 You can provide fake informations, you just need to put the same informations to log in.
-Enjoy !

 ---

-I start in web development, and I'm interested in all opportunities that will help me evolve.
-You can contact me [here](https://www.linkedin.com/in/william-commandeur/).